 - byways open to all traffic – for any kind of transport, including cars, but they’re mainly used by walkers, cyclists and horse riders

-You can download a map of all rights of way within Thurrock.
-We no longer produce printed maps.
+You can open online maps of public rights of way within Thurrock.

-Every local authority must publish a rights of way improvement plan that assesses the local rights of way network, its current use and likely future needs of users.
+Our public rights of way improvement plan assesses the local rights of way network, its current use and likely future needs of users.
 It covers public footpaths, bridleways and byways in Thurrock.